 Phased campus reopening

-We have taken a gradual, phased approach to reopening campus since June, guided by a set of principles and safe working measures informed by government guidance and medical advice.
-As we begin the new academic year with a bimodal approach to teaching and blended approach to working on campus and at home, we want to highlight some of the measures that we have put in place:
+Since June 2020, the University commenced a phased approach to reopening campus, guided by a set of principles and safe working measures informed by government guidance and medical advice.
+The new Academic Year began with with a bimodal approach to teaching and blended approach to working on campus and at home.
+However, December’s National Lockdown has meant that we’ve had to retighten access to campus.

 - Test, Trace and Protect